Accessibility

 One-on-One Internet Training

 If you need help getting online, FREE internet training is available.
 Our volunteer can help you get an email address and get you on your way to surfing the web.
-Visit our Adult programs page for more information.
+Email techtutor@brockvillelibrary.ca to get started.

 Reserving Resources for Pick-up